Braves vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has hit safely in four games in a row.
-In his last five games he is batting .250 with a double, a home run and an RBI.
+- Thomas hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .350 with two doubles, a triple, a home run and three RBI.

 Thomas Recent Games